partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Cukeman: I'll scrub your cucumberbumps clean off yas!

-Barley: *Jumps into hole in tree*

-Barley: *Emerges from another hole*

 Clock: Ah, Barley!
 I see, the holes must be connected.

 Cukeman: O-ho!
 Prince Pup's come out to play, cuke.